PixarAnimationStudios/ruby-jss/README.md

 ## DESCRIPTION

-The ruby-jss project provides a Ruby module called JSS, which is used for accessing the REST API of the JAMF Software Server (JSS), the core of Jamf Pro, an enterprise-level management tool for Apple devices from [Jamf.com](http://www.jamf.com/).
+ruby-jss defines a Ruby module called JSS, which is used for accessing the 'classic' REST API of the JAMF Software Server (JSS), the core of Jamf Pro, an enterprise-level management tool for Apple devices from [Jamf.com](http://www.jamf.com/).
 It is available as a [rubygem](https://rubygems.org/gems/ruby-jss), and the [source is on github](https://github.com/PixarAnimationStudios/ruby-jss).

-The module abstracts API resources as Ruby objects, and provides methods for interacting with those resources.
+The module abstracts many API resources as Ruby objects, and provides methods for interacting with those resources.
 It also provides some features that aren't a part of the API itself, but come with other Jamf-related tools, such as uploading .pkg and .dmg {JSS::Package} data to the master distribution point, and the installation of {JSS::Package} objects on client machines.
 (See [BEYOND THE API](#beyond-the-api))